AlessandroZ/BeRoot/README.md

 C:\Program Files\Some Test\binary.exe
 ```

-If the root directory of "_binary.exe_" is writeable ("_C:\Program Files\Some Test\_") and run with high privilege, it could be used to elevate our privileges.
+If the root directory of "_binary.exe_" is writeable (_"C:\Program Files\Some Test\"_) and run with high privilege, it could be used to elevate our privileges.

 __Note__: BeRoot realized these checks on every service path, scheduled tasks and startup keys located in HKLM.